 Wardrobe Stylist

 This year, Target is collaborating with emerging design brands and the Christopher John Rogers collection is by far a favorite.
 This super chic babydoll dress is the perfect dose of fashion and femininity we all need this summer.
-The black chunky sandals adorned with emerald stones is a naturally stylish touch to accentuate this warm weather look.
+The black chunky sandals adorned with emerald stones are a naturally stylish touch to accentuate this warm weather look.

 Shop the Look: